istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 {{< /text >}}

-This will deploy SPIRE into your cluster, along with two additional components: the [SPIFFE CSI Driver](https://github.com/spiffe/spiffe-csi) — used to share the SPIRE Agent's UNIX Domain Socket with the other pods throughout the node — and the [SPIRE Kubernetes Workload Registrar](https://github.com/spiffe/spire/tree/main/support/k8s/k8s-workload-registrar), a facilitator that performs automatic workload registration within Kubernetes.
+This will deploy SPIRE into your cluster, along with two additional components: the [SPIFFE CSI Driver](https://github.com/spiffe/spiffe-csi) — used to share the SPIRE Agent's UNIX Domain Socket with the other pods throughout the node — and the [SPIRE Controller Manager](https://github.com/spiffe/spire-controller-manager), a facilitator that performs workload registration and establishes federation relationships within Kubernetes.
 See [Install Istio](#install-istio) to configure Istio and integrate with the SPIFFE CSI Driver.

 ### Option 2: Configure a custom SPIRE installation